tanvir-git/odoo-documentation/content/applications/sales/point_of_sale/payment_methods/terminals/adyen.rst

 Then, go to :menuselection:`Developers --> API credentials`.
 Create a new credential or click on an existing one.

-Click on :guilabel:`Generate an API key` and copy-paste that key onto the Odoo mandatory field.
+Click on :guilabel:`Generate an API key` and copy-paste that key onto the CoquiAPPs mandatory field.

 .. seealso::
    - `Adyen Docs - API credentials